Guide to Renewable Energy Software Development

 For example, solar farms design and modeling tools harness weather, GIS, and environmental data and require adequate expertise.
 Before developing renewable energy management software and monitoring tools for offshore wind and ocean energy projects, it's essential to research and measure the impact of integrating these infrastructures on the marine ecosystem.
 Software for geothermal operations is largely based on geoscience and should be tailored to the needs of geothermal experts.

 Start with Discovery

 Starting a new software development project with Discovery is an industry standard.
-Especially when we talk about building something as complex as an IIoT software for hydropower asset management or as innovative as a wave modeling platform.
+Especially when we talk about building something as complex as IIoT software for hydropower asset management or as innovative as a wave modeling platform.

 It’s appealing to start an in-house renewable energy software development project and build a custom system from the ground up.
 However, this approach may prolong the time to market and inflate the budget.
-Majority of the software for renewable systems is multicomponent, data-heavy and rather complicated.
+Majority of the software for renewable systems is multicomponent, data-heavy, and rather complicated.

 This is common advice for building software that is supposed to expand in time — process significantly more data, handle a growing number of assets or fleet of devices, widen geography, etc. Even though it may take 1-2 years to build a new system and then another year or more to build up functionality and optimize features based on usage data, it’s important to consider potential growth at the outset.
 It will affect many things, big and small.

 For instance, it will determine the approach to system architecture and connectivity options.
 Expected data volume will have a major impact on dashboard design and UX as well as the choice of a cloud service provider.